David Price (boxer)

 David Price (born 6 July 1983) is a British former professional boxer who competed from 2009 to 2019.
-At regional level, he held multiple heavyweight championships, including the British and Commonwealth titles from 2012 to 2013, and challenged once for the European title in 2015.
-As an amateur, he won a bronze medal at the 2008 Olympics, gold at the 2006 Commonwealth Games and 2008 EU Championships, and three ABA titles; all in the super-heavyweight division.
+At regional level, he held multiple heavyweight championships, including the British and Commonwealth titles from 2012 to 2013; and challenged once for the European title in 2015.
+As an amateur, he won a gold medal at the 2006 Commonwealth Games and 2008 European Union Championships; and bronze at the 2008 Olympics.

 Amateur career

 Early in his career, Price boxed for Long Lane ABC before leaving through lack of available funding, for Salisbury ABC and in 2003 became the youngest ever ABA champion in the super-heavyweight division, at 19 years and 272 days old.
 He competed for England at a number of international tournaments, he beat Travis Kauffman twice at the 2003 USA vs. England Tournament.
 In August 2003 he won the Commonwealth Confederations tournament in Kuala Lumpur, defeating Muzzafar Iqbal of Pakistan 21:9, and Justin Whitehead of Australia 22:6.
 He then defeated Gregory Corbin on points in the England–US duel in Liverpool.

 Price lost to Roberto Cammarelle in the quarter-finals of the European Amateur Boxing Championships in Bulgaria in 2004, a defeat that prevented him from going to the Athens Olympics.
 Later that year Price made it to the finals of the Tammer Tournament in Finland, but he was stopped by Bermane Stiverne.
 He bounced back to win his second A.B.A Title in March 2005, defeating Damien Campbell of Repton ABC in the final.
 He also went on to win the 4 Nations Championships and two weeks later, a win which enabled him to compete in the inaugural 4 Nations vs Cuba match, in which he was his side's sole victor, defeating Lisovan Hernandez.
 He participated at the 2005 World Amateur Boxing Championships but lost on points to Robert Helenius 25–22.

 At the Strandya Cup in Bulgaria, he was stopped by Ukrainian Vyacheslav Glazkov, though he ended the year on a high note defeating highly touted teenage compatriot and future unified world heavyweight champion Tyson Fury 22:8.
 Then going on to win his 3rd A.B.A title, defeating Tom Dallas 27:4.
 At the 2007 Commonwealth Championships he stopped Australian Daniel Beahan in the final.